 No, really – science backs me up on this.

 For one, smiling is contagious.
-It’s hard not to smile back at someone who smiles at you.
+You might be self-conscious about your teeth, but a killer smiler is easy to achieve with a dentist like DentEssential Windsor, Victoria, Australia.
+Your pearly whites will have everyone else smiling in no time at all, after all, it’s hard not to smile back at someone who smiles at you.
 And that contagion is a natural paying-it-forward, right?
 If more people smiled, I suspect that more people would smile.
 Or something like that.

 For another, in times of stress, studies have found that smiling helps mitigate anxiety and even lowers your heart rate.